microsoft/botbuilder-python/README.md

 [![Build status](https://fuselabs.visualstudio.com/SDK_v4/_apis/build/status/SDK_v4-Python-package-CI)](https://fuselabs.visualstudio.com/SDK_v4/_build/latest?definitionId=431)
 [![roadmap badge](https://img.shields.io/badge/visit%20the-roadmap-blue.svg)](https://github.com/Microsoft/botbuilder-python/wiki/Roadmap)

 This repository contains code for the Python version of the [Microsoft Bot Builder SDK](https://github.com/Microsoft/botbuilder).
 The Bot Builder SDK v4 is the latest SDK for building bot applications.
-It is in **Preview** state and is being actively developed.
+This Python version is in **Preview** state and is being actively developed.
-Production bots should continue to be developed using the [v3 SDK](https://github.com/Microsoft/BotBuilder-V3/tree/master/CSharp).

 In addition to the Python SDK, Bot Builder supports creating bots in other popular programming languages like [.Net SDK](https://github.com/Microsoft/botbuilder-dotnet), [JavaScript](https://github.com/Microsoft/botbuilder-js), and [Java](https://github.com/Microsoft/botbuilder-java).
+Production bots should be developed using the JavaScript or .Net SDKs.

 To get started see the [Azure Bot Service Documentation](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0) for the v4 SDK.